-Grab that Skipping Rope or Jump Rope as it’s more commonly known in the USA, we’re going to get the heart going and revive some old school skills with my September Skipping Challenge.
+Grab that Skipping Rope or Jump Rope as it’s more commonly known in the USA, we’re going to get the heart going and revive some old-school skills with my September Skipping Challenge.

 It’s never too late to learn!
 Start the Skipping Challenge today.

-Its all about the heart this month.
+It’s all about the heart this month.
 Looking after your heart with diet and exercise is one of the best things you can do for your body!

-Benefits can be achieved with just doing a few minutes of high-intensity exercise each day.
+Benefits can be achieved by just doing a few minutes of high-intensity exercise each day.
 And this type of ‘ HIIT’ training has a significant positive impact on your heart and lungs.
 As a result, this helps to lower your blood pressure and promotes weight loss.

 Skipping ropes are cheap and portable and you can take them anywhere!

 Skipping can help improve heart & lungs, stamina, flexibility, coordination, balance, rhythm and symmetry.
-And It is both aerobic and anaerobic and it can also be high impact.
+And It is both aerobic and anaerobic and it can also have a high impact.
 This helps to increase bone density and toning of thighs, glutes, hips and calves.
 Furthermore, It also uses both sides of the brain and body and has benefits for your mental health too.

 Missed Skiptember?
 Get started today with my 28 Day Skipping Challenge – Click here to start your 28 Day Skipping Challenge.